hsharrison/experimentator/README.rst

 * statistics
 * data processing

 Experimentator is meant to be used with other libraries that handle the above functionality, and gives you the freedom to choose which you prefer.
-It is best suited for someone with programming experience and some knowledge of the Python ecosystem.
-After all, building a graphics library is hard.
-It's probably best to stick with one that's widely used by a variety of developers (i.e., not just experimentalists).
+It is best suited for someone with programming experience and some knowledge of the Python ecosystem, who would rather choose the best tool for each aspect of a project than use an all-in-one package.

 Of course, there are alternatives that offer experimental design features along with other capabilities.
 A selection, as well as recommended complimentary packages are listed at the end of this document.